 Attach2Cloud delivers a perfect Outlook – OneDrive integration.
 Additional features further enhance the attractiveness of the product, such as the ability to attach files up to 15 GB unit size (and soon 100 GB) to Outlook emails without any message size limits, the ability to send invitations to upload files to OneDrive in one click, getting notifications when users add, modify or delete files in invitation folders, etc.

 Thanks to this high level of Outlook – OneDrive integration, OneDrive’s utilization rate increases drastically, without users having to change their habits and without requiring any training.

-Your Office 365 users finally benefit from OneDrive and the features of Office 365 based on OneDrive, such as online document co-editing, advanced sharing, automatic version management, protection against accidental deletion… By making a better usage of Office 365, users are becoming far more productive.
-User satisfaction index increases as well as the return on your Office 365 investment.
+Your Office 365 users finally benefit from OneDrive and from the features of Office 365 based on OneDrive as well, such as online document co-edition, advanced file sharing, automatic versioning and protection against accidental deletion… By making a better usage of Office 365, users are becoming far more productive.
+User satisfaction index increases as fast as the return on your Office 365 investment.